kingluddite/web-dev-notes/frontend/js/react/wesbos/05-write-html-with-jsx.md

 `ctrl` + `e`

 Writing JSX can be annoying as the usual Emmet `tab` doesn't work.
 You have to use the `ctrl` + `e` shortcut ([Wes Box video on this](http://wesbos.com/emmet-react-jsx-sublime/))

+**note** At the time of these notes I get an error when I run the Atom react package and language-babel.
+Atom cautions me with a blue window that the two packages conflict with each other.
+I still use them together because if I turn off language-babel, **emmet tab completion** doesn't work in JSX

 **tip** When writing template strings inside JSX with emmet use this syntax before you hit `ctrl` + `e`